daquioag/team-SAL/docs/customization.md

 >![goToGitHub](../assets/images/VSC-images/VSC_13.png)

-You should be able to see 4 things
+You should be able to see 4 things:
 1) the name of the project
 2) the file you committed and pushed
 3) your commit message
 4) the file itself

 >![checkProject](../assets/images/VSC-images/VSC_14.png)